-Restored with care and attention from a former stable, this charming retreat rests just on the edge of the Wye Valley AONB, close to the charming village of Whitchurch.
+Large barn conversion is part of a 14th century Farm, this charming retreat rests just on the edge of the Wye Valley AONB, close to the charming village of Whitchurch.

-The Stables boasts perfectly snug accommodation for two couples to enjoy, and with acres of luscious countryside and a wealth of popular attractions within reach, this is a fabulous holiday base.
+The Stables boasts perfectly snug accommodation for three couples to enjoy, and with acres of luscious countryside and a wealth of popular attractions within reach, this is a fabulous holiday base.

 When you're not out trekking though the idyllic Wye Valley, most of your time will be spent in the homely open-plan living room, home to a range of classy, modern furnishings including a well-equipped and stylish kitchen, as well as an enticing sitting area for all to enjoy.

 The two bedrooms also rest on the ground floor; both come with tastefully furnished double bedrooms, one of which benefits from its own lavish en-suite, a separate shower room is also on hand.